Disperse

 Family Conflicts

 While any real estate agent worth their salt will know who owns the home and all of the parties involved, family conflicts can easily mire a real estate deal.
-Most common issues include:
+The most common issues include:

 • Sellers going through a divorce may disagree on key negotiating points during the contract phase of a real estate deal.

-• Out of area adult children sometimes overvalue the house or fail to understand the process and cost or repairs.
+• Out-of-area adult children sometimes overvalue the house or fail to understand the process and cost of repairs.

 • Multiple heirs sink deals when they can’t all agree.
 One of our colleagues worked on a deal with nine heirs who had to agree.
 There was one holdout and the deal fell through after extensive negotiations.